Wind turbine manufacturing and components

 For several decades, producing wind turbine blades manufactured with epoxy-based resin has been standard practice in the wind industry.
 In the most mature markets for wind energy, the first turbines are reaching the end of their operational life and this will increase over the coming years.
 WindEurope expects around 25,000 tonnes of blades to reach the end of their operational life annually by 2025.

 Once mature, the new solution will provide Vestas with the opportunity to produce new turbine blades made from reused blade material.
 In the future, the new solution also signals the possibility to make all epoxy-based composite material a source of raw material for a broader circular economy, potentially encompassing industries beyond wind energy.

 You should consider reading

-The gateway to offshore wind energy in Northern Europe15 March 2023
+Expanding offshore wind in the US28 March 2023

 Harvesting the offshore wind potential of India28 March 2023

 Ørsted joins Global Offshore Wind Alliance to help governments reach full potential of offshore wind6 March 2023